unstoppabledomains/dev-docs/snippets/_domain-actions-endpoint-usage.md

 Send a `POST` request to the [Create Domain Action Request](https://docs.unstoppabledomains.com/openapi/reference/#operation/PostActions) endpoint.
-To make a successful request, you must include the request body you have prepared, which should contain information about the domain action you want to perform.
+To make a successful request, you must include the request body and authorization headers you have prepared, which should contain information about the domain action you want to perform.

 Sandbox Environment: